Aziz Sancar and Paul Modrich share Nobel Prize in chemistry

 A prolific writer, Sancar has produced more than 350 scientific papers in his career.
 In May, Sancar and his team completed the monumental task of mapping the entire nucleotide excision repair system.
 “Out of six billion base pairs, pick out a spot and we’ll tell you how it is repaired,” he said.

-Thomas Kunkel, Ph.D., principle investigator for the NIEHS DNA Replication Fidelity Group, remembers Sancar from way back.
+Thomas Kunkel, Ph.D., principal investigator for the NIEHS DNA Replication Fidelity Group, remembers Sancar from way back.
 Kunkel joined NIEHS in 1982, the same year Sancar went to UNC, and they collaborated during the next six years.

 “Aziz is a brilliant scientist whose exposure at a national and international level is primarily due to his prolific publication record, rather than attendance at meetings,” Kunkel said.
 “It’s particularly telling to win the Nobel Prize without spreading one’s gospel by personal appearance.”
 Kunkel added, “I know all three, and I’m thrilled for all of them.”